 If you or your child have verrucae more than a few millimeters diameter, if it feels lumpy or there are more than one of them it is too late to expect tape or any of the pharmacist treatments to work.
 It is best to seek professional help.

-The Fairbourne Podiatry Clinic offer a combination of chemical treatments and cryotherapy (freezing) and this will be explained for you before any treatment begins.
+The clinic offers a combination of chemical treatments and cryotherapy (freezing) and this will be explained for you before any treatment begins.
 Which one is most suitable depends on a number of things and is decided based on the experience of the podiatrist and what suits the number, location and duration of the verrucae.

 Link to "no treatment paper" -

 - Sterling, J.C., Handfield-Jones, S. and Hudson, P.M.
 (2001 ) Guidelines for the management of cutaneous warts.
 British Journal of Dermatology 144(1), 4-11 [full paper]